 Here are a few restaurants and sports rentals.
 Castaways, Oak Street Beach, Kayak Chicago, The Dock at Montrose Beach, Heartland Cafe @ Loyola

 9. Willis or John Hancock Top Floor Views

 Check out the view from the top of Chicago’s tallest buildings.
-At the John Hancock, right by the lake shore, you can admire the sandy beaches of lake Michigan and if it’s clear enough, you may get a glimpse of Michigan and Indiana.
-Don’t forget that you might also have the opportunity to dine at the Signature room located in the 95th floor and enjoy the view at the same time.
+At the John Hancock, right by the lake shore, you can admire the sandy beaches of Lake Michigan and if it’s clear enough, you may get a glimpse of Michigan and Indiana.
+Don’t forget that you might also have the opportunity to dine at the Signature room located on the 95th floor and enjoy the view at the same time.
 Willis Tower (better known as the Sears Tower) is just a bit taller and located in The Loop.
-Something not to miss is the skydeck – stand on the ledge in a glass box that extends just about four feet outside the building at 1,353 feet in the air.
+Something not to miss is the Skydeck – stand on the ledge in a glass box that extends just about four feet outside the building at 1,353 feet in the air.
 Perfect for a picture!